200Tigersbloxed/NeosXS/README.md

 Step 1) Download `NeosXSPlugin.dll` from the Releases Page

-Step 2) Navigate to your Neos Install Location then into the `Libraries` Folder
+Step 2) Relocate the Plugin file to your Neos Install Location then into the `Libraries` Folder

 Step 3) Add `-LoadAssembly "Libraries/NeosXSPlugin.dll"` to your Launch Options, or use the Neos Launcher